-Growing on sloped volcanic soil, south west of Jinotega, the farm of San Pedro is within the Nicaraguan estate of La Bastilla.
-Great care and attention is taken during harvest, only the ripest cherries are hand picked for their consistent, fruity characteristics.
-The H3 varietal of arabica bean is a hybrid of Caturra and Ethiopian Landrace Accession (ET06).
-The H3 was chosen and planted by the farm in 2015 due to the optimal growing elevation for the varietal, which at 1300m, produces exceptional cup quality.
+Growing on sloped volcanic soil southwest of Jinotega, the San Pedro farm forms part of the La Bastilla estate in Nicaragua.
+Great care is taken during harvest, with only the ripest cherries hand-picked to ensure consistent, fruit-forward flavours.
+The H3 Arabica varietal is a hybrid of Caturra and Ethiopian Landrace Accession (ET06), selected by the farm in 2015 for its suitability to the 1300m growing altitude, where it produces exceptional cup quality.

 Reviews